Cadre Review, With Responses

 During the previous implementation of the 5Nos Water Borehole executed by the sponsoring Rotary Clubs as referenced in your application, was the project funds managed by the host or international partners?

 On the previous grant GG2122731, project funds were managed by the host club.
 For this project, funds will be managed by the international partner club (Downers Grove), interacting through VIP’s HQ in Allentown Pennsylvania.
-In order to minimize wire transfer fees, Allentown will periodically batch-transfer reimbursed funds to Malawi.
+In order to minimize wire transfer fees, Allentown will periodically batch-transfer reimbursed funds to Malawi, in the process also handling currency conversion.

 5. Fence references